-- Identify the impact of trends in medical education on the ability to effectively recruit and train pathologists, including trends in undergraduate medical education, graduate medical education, and Maintenance of Certification. - Recommend interventions, interactions or products to the Council on Education that will enhance the ability to recruit medical students into pathology, and the ability of recent graduates to practice pathology. - Facilitate communication across organizations that impact pathology training including but not limited to the College of American Pathologists (CAP), the Association of Pathology Chairs/Program Directors Section (APC/PRODS), the Accreditation Council for Graduate Medical Education/Residency Review Committee (ACGME/RRC), the American Board of Medical Specialties (ABMS), the American Board of Pathology (ABP), the Association of Directors of Anatomic and Surgical Pathology (ADASP), the American Society for Clinical Pathology (ASCP), the Academy of Clinical Laboratory Physicians and Scientists (ACLPS), and the Unites States and Canadian Academy of Pathology (USCAP). - Facilitate exchange of information, tools, and resources across pathology training programs. - Evaluate Resident Forum resolutions and recommend action to the Council on Education.
+- Identify the impact of trends in medical education on the ability to effectively recruit and train pathologists, including trends in undergraduate medical education, graduate medical education, and Continuing Certification. - Recommend interventions, interactions, or products to the Council on Education that will enhance the ability to recruit medical students into pathology, and the ability of recent graduates to practice pathology. - Facilitate exchange of information, tools, and resources across pathology training programs. - Monitor the job market for pathologists and identify opportunities to support entry to practice. - Facilitate exchange of information with the Residents Forum and other CAP committees or project groups focused on issues that impact the pathologist pipeline, pathology training, and/or entry to practice. - As appropriate, facilitate communication with other organizations that impact pathology training including but not limited to the Association of Pathology Chairs/Program Directors Section (APC/PRODS), the Accreditation Council for Graduate Medical Education/Residency Review Committee (ACGME/RRC), the American Board of Medical Specialties (ABMS), the American Board of Pathology (ABPath), the Association of Directors of Anatomic and Surgical Pathology (ADASP), the American Society for Clinical Pathology (ASCP), the Academy of Clinical Laboratory Physicians and Scientists (ACLPS), and the United States and Canadian Academy of Pathology (USCAP).